phytec/kivy-demo/doc/demo/camera.rst

 * gstreamer (with patch): already installed, used for images and videos
 * opencv (with patch): a lot of features available in opencv

-WARNING: If you want to use opencv, you need to install it on the board (if you're not sure how to do it, check :doc:`/tutorials/yocto-pip`)
+**WARNING** If you want to use opencv, you need to install it on the board (if you're not sure how to do it, check :doc:`/tutorials/yocto-pip`)

 One type of camera has been tested: